Rigged Configurations and Kashiwara Operators: Rigged conf igurations and the main bijection

-If there is no afraid of confusion, we use the abbreviation $\Phi$ in stead of $\Phi_B$.
+If there is no afraid of confusion, we use the abbreviation~$\Phi$ instead of $\Phi_B$.

-\begin{example} Let us consider the following rigged configuration corresponding to the tensor product $B^{2,2}\otimes B^{3,2}$ of type $D^{(1)}_5$:
+\begin{Example} Let us consider the following rigged conf\/iguration corresponding to the tensor product $B^{2,2}\otimes B^{3,2}$ of type $D^{(1)}_5$:

 We start by removing $B^{2,2}$ part.
-Then the first operation is $\delta^{(2)}_2$ which start by searching the shortest singular string of $\nu^{(2)}=(4,3,1)$ whose length is equal to or larger than 2.
-We work out all the procedure corresponding to $B^{2,2}$ in the following sequence of diagrams.
+Then the f\/irst operation is $\delta^{(2)}_2$ which start by searching the shortest singular string of $\nu^{(2)}=(4,3,1)$ whose length is equal to or larger than 2.
+We work out all the procedure corresponding to $B^{2,2}$ in the following sequence of diagrams

-Here the boxes to be removed by $\delta^{(a)}_l$ indicated below the corresponding rigged configurations are marked by ``$\times$".
+Here the boxes to be removed by $\delta^{(a)}_l$ indicated below the corresponding rigged conf\/igurations are marked by ``$\times$".
 The output of each $\delta^{(a)}_l$ is given on the right of the corresponding arrows.
-Note that after $\delta^{(2)}_2$ we recalculate all the vacancy numbers assuming that the resulting rigged configuration corresponds to the tensor product of type $B^{1,1}\otimes B^{2,1}\otimes B^{3,2}$.
-We remark that the first $\delta^{(1)}_1$ cannot remove a box from $\nu^{(1)}$ since there is no singular string and, $\delta^{(2)}_1$ starts by removing from $\nu^{(2)}$ and ends at $\nu^{(1)}$.
-The final output for the given rigged configuration $(\nu,J)$ is as follows:
+Note that after $\delta^{(2)}_2$ we recalculate all the vacancy numbers assuming that the resulting rigged conf\/iguration corresponds to the tensor product of type $B^{1,1}\otimes B^{2,1}\otimes B^{3,2}$.
+We remark that the f\/irst $\delta^{(1)}_1$ cannot remove a~box from $\nu^{(1)}$ since there is no singular string and, $\delta^{(2)}_1$ starts by removing from $\nu^{(2)}$ and ends at $\nu^{(1)}$.
+The f\/inal output for the given rigged conf\/iguration $(\nu,J)$ is as follows:

-\end{example}
+\end{Example}

-\begin{remark} In the above example, we can reverse the order of the tensor product.
+\begin{Remark} In the above example, we can reverse the order of the tensor product.
 In this case, we obtain

-Then the two tensor products in (\ref{eq:Phi_example_1}) and (\ref{eq:Phi_example_2}) are isomorphic under the combinatorial $R$-matrix \cite{OSSS:2012}
+Then the two tensor products in~\eqref{eq:Phi_example_1} and~\eqref{eq:Phi_example_2} are isomorphic under the combinatorial $R$-matrix

 Therefore in this case we have $R=\Phi_{B^{3,2}\otimes B^{2,2}}\circ\Phi_{B^{2,2}\otimes B^{3,2}}^{-1}$.
-This relation is valid not only for two times tensor product but also for multiple applications of pairwise combinatorial $R$-matrices for arbitrary tensor products. \end{remark}
+This relation is valid not only for two times tensor product but also for multiple applications of pairwise combinatorial $R$-matrices for arbitrary tensor products. \end{Remark}